MrPluto0/douyin/README.md

 ## Introduction

-This is a backend project about simple-douyin of Bytedance.
+This is a backend project about simple-douyin of Bytedance, using `gin` `gorm` and so on.

 ## APIS